John the Baptizer: Advance man for Jesus

 Mark says that when Jesus was baptized, “he saw the heavens open and the Spirit come down to him like a dove” (1:10).
 The footnote to that verse suggests that Jesus saw a vision of the Holy Spirit coming down to him like a dove.
 But the Gospel of Luke says “The Holy Spirit came down in physical form, like a dove” (Luke 3:22).
 There’s no indication that either writer had ever met Jesus.
 Both seem to have collected their information about Jesus from various sources.
 How you react to the apparent inconsistency in these two reports?

 After Jesus was baptized, Mark says a voice from the sky said, “You are my Son.
 I dearly love you.
 And I want you to know how pleased I am with you” (1:11).
 Luke 3:22 reports the same quote.
 But one ancient manuscript adds to Luke’s quote, “Today I have begotten you.”
 Some Bible experts say that this addition suggests that on the day Jesus was baptized, God adopted Jesus as his.
 A Christian group known as Ebionites taught this idea early in the Christian movement.
-How do you react to the fact that this phrase shows up in an ancient Gospel of Luke?
+How do you react to the fact that this phrase shows up in an ancient copy of the Gospel of Luke?

 Mark has one sentence about Satan tempting Jesus: “Satan came and tempted him” (1:13).
 The Gospels of Matthew and Luke each use about a dozen verses to tell the story.
 Why do you think Mark gave it just a hurried mention?